driveralex/AC562/CR.md

   ds
 }
 ```
-With the stack approch the complexity is samller.
-O(m + n)
+With the stack approach the complexity is smaller. $O(m + n)$

-For this tow apporch we have the result of a unique node.
-To have the complete matrice of distance as required in Q1, we repeat the operation for all nodes and aggregate the outputs.
+For this tow approach we have the result of a unique node.
+To have the complete matrices of distance as required in Q1, we repeat the operation for all nodes and aggregate the outputs.
 This is the purpose of the mat_D_breadth_first_stack function using the stack algorithm.

 ```r
 mat_D_breadth_first_stack <- function(input_mat)